discordextremelist/i18n/bot/tags/fr-FR/privacy-policy.md

-Hello!
+Bonjour !
 Due to a change of Discord's Developer Terms of Service (<https://discord.dev/legal>) you now need a Privacy Policy for your bot!

 **What is a Privacy Policy?** According to Wikipedia, "A privacy policy is a statement or legal document that discloses some or all of the ways a party gathers, uses, discloses, and manages a customer or client's data."